facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 # Common operators

 ## Access operator
-Access operator . is used for to access a member of a namespace or a type (type.member).
+**Access operator .** is used for to access a member of a namespace or a type (type.member).
 For example we can use access operator to access a nested namespace  String.Indices or to access type members static and non-static.

 ## Scope resolution operator
-The scope resolution operator ::, helps to identify and specify the context which an identifier refers.
+The **scope resolution operator ::**, helps to identify and specify the context which an identifier refers.

 ## Indexer operator
-The indexer operator [ ] is typically used to access a variable in a sequence or in a pointer element access.
+The **indexer operator [ ]** is typically used to access a variable in a sequence or in a pointer element access.

 ## Null-conditional operators
-Null-conditional operators ?. or ?[ ]  allow access to a member only if that operand evaluates to non-null; otherwise, it returns null.
+**Null-conditional** operators ?. or ?[ ]  allow access to a member only if that operand evaluates to non-null; otherwise, it returns null.

 ## Compound Assignment Operators
-Compound Assignment operators provide a shorter syntax for assigning the result for an arithmetic and bitwise operator.
+**Compound assignment operators** provide a shorter syntax for assigning the result for an arithmetic and bitwise operator.
 They perform the operation on the two operands before assigning the result to the first operand.
 For example  x += 2  is a shortcut for  x = x + 2.

 ## Invocation operator